magic-wormhole/magic-wormhole/docs/transit.md

 handshakes, but this level of attacker could simply drop the user's packets directly.

+Any participant in a Transit connection (i.e. the party on the other end of your wormhole) can cause their peer to make a TCP connection (and send the handshake string) to any IP address and port of their choosing.
+The handshake protocol is intended to make this no more than a minor nuisance.

 ## Relay

 The **Transit Relay** is a host which offers TURN-like services for